PadsterH2012/Instructors/project_instructions/project_identity_reminder.md

 - **Create component-specific CSS files** - avoid monolithic stylesheets
 - **Keep files manageable** (300-500 lines max) for agent processing
 - **Use Context7 and brave_web_search** when guidance is needed
+- **Troubleshoot Docker issues properly**:
+  - If containers fail repeatedly, use `docker system prune -a --volumes`
+  - Rebuild with `docker-compose build --no-cache`
+  - Never bypass Docker with system installations
 - **Document decisions** and maintain traceability

 ### ✅ BEFORE COMPLETING ANY IMPLEMENTATION PHASE